-1. To remove the Orchid Core VMS package, use the following command: rpm -e ipc-orchid-(ver sion).x86\64.
+1. To remove the Orchid Core VMS package, use the following command: rpm -e ipc-orchid-(version).x86 64.

-(This will remove all files installed and created by Orchid Core VMS except the /orchives directory specified at webserver.archives.rootpath in the properties file.)
+(This will remove all files installed and created by Orchid Core VMS except the /orchives directory specified at archives.dir in the properties file.)